dotswg/dots-requirements/draft-ietf-dots-requirements.md

 G-003
 : Resilience: The signaling protocol MUST be designed to maximize the probability of signal delivery even under the severely constrained network conditions imposed by the attack traffic.
-The protocol SHOULD be resilient--- that is, continue operating despite message loss and out-of-order or redundant heartbeat delivery.
+The protocol SHOULD be resilient, that is, continue operating despite message loss and out-of-order or redundant signal delivery.

 G-004
-: Bidirectionality: To support peer health detection, to maintain an open signal channel, and to increase the probability of heartbeat delivery during attack, the signal channel MUST be bidirectional, with client and server transmitting heartbeats to each other at regular intervals, regardless of any client request for mitigation.
+: Bidirectionality: To support peer health detection, to maintain an open signal channel, and to increase the probability of signal delivery during attack, the signal channel MUST be bidirectional, with client and server transmitting signals to each other at regular intervals, regardless of any client request for mitigation.

 G-005